bernardcaldas/nextjs-auth/README.md

 Next Auth

-A brief description of what this project does and who it's for.
-What problem does it solve?
 Features

 User authentication with NextAuth.js and Google OAuth Initial credits for new users
 Functionality to use credits
 Page for purchasing more credits
 Integration with MariaDB database

 Technologies Used